3D Segmentation of Humans in Point Clouds with Synthetic Data

-\parag{Rendering.} We render depth maps and label images from scene meshes populated with humans.
-A virtual camera is placed close to the center of each scene with a height uniformly sampled between $[1.40, 1.60]$ meters.
-The camera viewing direction is roughly aligned with the ground plane and randomly oriented around the vertical axis.
-The label images include annotations for semantics, instances, and multi-human body-parts (\cref{fig:synthetic_data_generation}, \emph{top right}).
+\parag{Rendering.} We render depth maps and label images from scene meshes we populate with humans.
+A virtual camera is placed at the scene center (arithmetic mean of the scene vertex coordinates), and its height is uniformly sampled from $[1.4, 1.6]\mathrm{m}$ to reflect the height of a potential handheld capture device (e.g. mobile phone, tablet).
+Camera viewing direction is always in parallel to the ground plane (xy-plane) and is rotated around the vertical axis by an amount uniformly sampled within $[0^{\circ}, 360^{\circ})$.
+Rendered label images include annotations for semantics, instances, and multi-human body-parts (\cref{fig:synthetic_data_generation}, \textit{top}).
+We capture 40 frames per ScanNet scene, and re-sample the camera pose at each iteration.
+Further details about camera placement and sampling parameters are provided in the sup. mat.
+Sec.~1.2.

-\parag{Simulating Kinect noise.} Rendered depth maps are further refined with simulated Kinect noise \cite{simkinect} to more closely mimic the depth data from a real Kinect sensor.
-In experiments, this positively influenced the segmentation quality.
+\parag{Simulating Kinect noise.} We further refine the rendered depth maps by simulating Kinect noise using \cite{simkinect} to more closely mimic the depth data from a real Kinect sensor, as we use real Kinect data from EgoBody\cite{egobody} for evaluation (Sec.\,\ref{sec:eval-data-annotation-exp}).
+This allows us to combine real Kinect data (Sec.\,\ref{sec:real-data-for-training}) and synthetic data for training.
+In preliminary studies, we found that simulating Kinect noise positively influences the segmentation quality.
+Please see sup. mat.
+Sec.~1.3 and Fig.~2 for further details and illustrations.

-\parag{Labeled point clouds.} The resulting depth maps are backprojected into 3D space, along with the label images to obtain perfectly labeled point clouds.
-We use this pipeline to create a synthetic dataset for human semantic, human instance, and multi-human body-part segmentation.
-We focus on two classes in the first two tasks: background and human.
-For multi-human body-part segmentation, we map the faces of each SMPL-X \cite{smplx} mesh to body-parts according to the mapping in \cite{meshcapade}.
-We merge smaller body-parts into larger ones (\eg{} eyes into head) following the merging scheme in \cite{coap} and obtain 15 body-part classes (see Fig.\,\ref{fig:qualitative}).
+\parag{Labeled point clouds.} The resulting depth maps and label images are back-projected into 3D space to obtain perfectly labeled partial point clouds.
+We use this pipeline to create a synthetic dataset for human semantic, instance, and multi-human body-part segmentation (MHBPS).
+For MHBPS, we map the faces of each SMPL-X \cite{smplx} mesh to body-parts according to \cite{meshcapade}, then merge smaller parts into larger ones (\eg{} eyes into head) and obtain 15 body-part classes.
+Resulting list of body parts is illustrated in Fig.~\ref{fig:body_part_schema}.
+Please see the sup. mat.
+Sec.~1.5-1.6 and Tab.~1 for additional details.